 As with most of our master bath remodeling projects, we began by designing a new custom shower.
 In this case, we enlarged the shower to make room for a comfortable bench seat and handheld showering unit.
 We also installed a grab bar for safety.
 By removing a partial wall and the furdown above the old shower, the bathroom appears much bigger and brighter.
 For tile selections, our clients chose a combination of Nassino Ivory on the shower walls, Zone Hex Fawn on the shower floor, and Mango Stack accent tile.
 Kohler provided the plumbing fixture package, and modern frameless glass completed the look.

 For new custom cabinets, our clients selected solid beechwood with Shaker-style fronts and a Golden Maple stain color.
 We designed the cabinets in such a way as to eliminate a seldom-used sitting area while also creating wall space to hang towels.
 At the same time, we maintained the necessary storage space by incorporating a corner tower cabinet and headknocker cabinet above the toilet.

 These folks picked an eye-catching Blue Dunes granite countertops and backsplash, which complemented the bathroom tile selections very nicely.
 We installed the same material on the shower bench seat and the knee wall between the vanity area and the shower, creating a natural, visually appealing transition.
 Final selections included Nassino Ivory floor tile (same as the shower) and Sedate Gray wall paint color.

 No one wants to experience shower leak problems.
-However, our clients prevented a bad situation from turning worse by not sinking money into a repair and expecting to be satisfied with the outcome.
+However, our clients prevented a bad situation from turning worse by not sinking money into a repair.
 Actually, they turned that bathroom water problem into wine by choosing the path of a first-class custom remodel.
-Now, they’re loving the modern look and improved functionality of their master bath without worries of future problems.
+Now, they love the modern look and improved functionality of their master bath and aren’t worrying of future problems.
 We’ll toast to that!